dgarnitz/vectorflow/README.md

 docker-compose up -d
 ```

-Note that that `db-init` container is running a script that sets up the database schema will stop after the script completes.
+Note that the `db-init` container is running a script that sets up the database schema and will stop after the script completes.

 ## Using VectorFlow